SOLVM/solvm/content/work/masala.md

 [[layers]]
 head = "Solution"
 template = "fm_layer_content"
 text = "The first step we made was to make the navigation easy and obvious to navigate.
-Touching any of the food categories in the navigation scrolls you down to the corresponding menu items.
-This is a single-page, static website, so everything the user needs is already in the page.
-No need to click and wait for the page to load the results, it's already there."
+Touching any of the food categories in the navigation scrolls you down to the corresponding menu item.
+This is a single-page, static website, so everything the user needs is already loaded into the page.
+No need to click and wait for the page to reload with the results."
 [[layers]]
 alt = "Screen shot of Masala website" image = "/uploads/clients/masala/masala-ss.jpg"